miixuwa/miixu.com/README.md

 If something about the tools used in my website changes at some point, **the privacy site will also be adjusted** accordingly to the tools that will be used.

 ## Thanks!
 If you actually read through this, thanks!
-OwO

 I believe that me writing this is basically the same as talking to a wall, but who knows, maybe someone will actually read through this, it doesn't hurt to at least hope for it.